cliffhall/react-chat-client/README.md

   * It lets you log in with any number of different users (instead of the predefined Anna and Billy)
   * It allows you to choose the recipient of each outgoing message from a dropdown of all connected users
   * It displays scrollable message history
+  * It notifies you when your selected recipient disconnects
+  * If your recipient reconnects, it notifies you and selects them again in the dropdown

 ## Setup